corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/mgm/cpi.md

 As most of the information in a group policy file is exported by the MGM, the initial MGM group policy is a much smaller file than that needed to create a member.

 The MGM group policy file only requires a flag to indicate that a group ID must be generated during virtual node onboarding and information about how to register itself as part of the group.
-Registration for an MGM is essentially finalising setup of the the group, but the registration terminology is kept in-line with the member setup.
+Registration for an MGM is essentially finalising setup of the the group, but currently the registration terminology is kept in-line with the member setup.

 This is a simple file that you can construct manually.
-For example, to manually create the GroupPolicy.json file in the same directory as the CPB created in the previous example:
+For example, to manually create the `GroupPolicy.json` file in the same directory as the CPB created in the previous example:

 {{< tabs >}}
 {{% tab name="Bash"%}}